SINBADconsortium/SLIM-release-jlapps/README.md

-# Julia-software repository for SLIM software release to SINBAD consorti
+# Public legacy release of Julia-software repository for SLIM software release to SINBAD consortium
 ## 1 DESCRIPTION
  This is the repository for SLIM's software release, written in Julia language, for SINBAD consortium members.
 The release contains our